Paul Manafort Close To Plea Deal To Avoid Second Federal Trial

 Manafort's D.C. case includes charges of alleged conspiracy, failing to register as a foreign agent and witness tampering.
 He already faces around 10 years in prison after having been convicted in a separate case last month in the Eastern District of Virginia on bank and tax fraud charges.

-Manafort hasn't been sentenced since his Virginia verdict, but the prospect of that prison time and more punishment in the District of Columbia may have induced him and his lawyers to seek to avoid the second trial.
+Manafort hasn't been sentenced since his Virginia verdict, but the prospect of that prison time and more punishment in the District of Columbia case may have induced him and his lawyers to seek to avoid the second trial.

 If a plea is concluded on Friday, it also might keep nitty gritty details out of the public eye involving Manafort's lobbying activities in Ukraine on behalf of Viktor Yanukovich, the former president who was ousted in popular protests.